 Each coursework session culminates with teachers designing one or more practitioner inquiries that they undertake during the intervening period before the subsequent session of coursework.

 For each phase, NISL Research Advisers provide eight half-days of on-site support to help participants connect their learning to their school context, provide guidance and feedback on practitioner inquiries and help school leaders organize their school to facilitate the collaborative professional learning environment essential to effective practitioner inquiry.

 Teachers in TEL are organized in cohorts of up to 30 participants.
 In Phase One, each cohort can consist of a mix of teachers across disciplines, whereas cohorts in Phases Two and Three are divided into four groups by discipline.
 It is suggested that each engagement have at least 20 participants from each content focus, and no fewer than 80 participants in total.

 TEL includes both face-to-face coursework and onsite research support.
 Both elements are required and pricing below should be combined based on the number of participants (for coursework) and the number of schools (for Research Support).

 Three days of coursework, delivered as two consecutive days plus a third day, which is intended to be conducted approximately three to six months after the first two days have been completed.
 This schedule is necessary to provide time for teachers to conduct practitioner inquiries that they devise during the sessions.
-The cost of the three days is $25,000 per cohort, with up to 25 participants per cohort.
+The cost of the three days is $25,000 per cohort per phase, with up to 30 participants per cohort.

 TEL includes eight half-days of on-site support from NISL Research Advisers.
 These experts help participants connect their learning to their school context, provide guidance and feedback on participants’ practitioner inquiries and help school leaders organize their school to facilitate collaborative professional learning.
-The cost of the eight half-days is $12,000 per school.
+The cost of the eight half-days is $12,000 per participant per phase.